joncorrigan630/CarMaxAnalytics/README.md

 # CarMax-Analytics

 Problem Statement:
-- Given historical industry sales, how can CarMax tailor it’s marketing and inventory strategies to draw in distinct segments of consumers?
+- Given historical industry sales, how can CarMax tailor it’s marketing and inventory strategies to draw in distinct customer segments?

 Dataset Description:
 - A subset of nationwide used-car purchases for 2013, with vehicle purchase information, customer demographics, and post-purchase experience.
 The subset should be considered representative of the US used car market.
 The response variable is a count of vehicles purchased by the same customer at the same dealer in the 5 following years, 2014-2018.
 In your data, it's labeled as "Subsequent Purchases."
 In all columns, a '?' symbol indicates null or missing values.